jasonkim7288/my_portfolio/README.md

 #### Tablet screenshots (iPad pro)

-Tablet screenshots are almost same as desktop screenshots except there is only one project post per row. (desktop can have one to many different from screen size)
+Tablet screenshots are almost same as desktop screenshots except there is only one project post per row. (desktop can have one to two based on it's screen size)
 ![Projects for tablet](/docs/screenshot_tablet_projects.png)

 #### Desktop screenshots